0mWindyBug/0mWindyBug.github.io/_posts/2024-07-12-RansomGuard.md

 } Process, * pProcess;

 ```
-Since we use a statistical logic to identify encryption , we set a threshold of encrypted files by a process in which we consider it as ransomware, the ```EncryptedFiles``` counter is used for that matter, the rest of the structure will make sense later on in the blogpost. <br/>
+Since we use a statistical logic to identify encryption, a threshold number of encrypted files by a  process must be met before we consider it as ransomware.
+The ```EncryptedFiles``` counter is used for that matter, and the rest of the structure will make sense later on in the blogpost. <br/>

 ### PostCreate
 In our PostCreate filter , if the file is not new and the file-system supports FileObject contexts for the given operation(not supported in the paging I/O path) -  we initialize our FileObject context structure and attach it to the file object: